A woman standing up in white underwear and a tan shirt with a hand on her abdomen and holding a small cactus indicating pain

 Symptoms of Chlamydia

-One of the frustrating things about chlamydia is that it is often asymptomatic — the body doesn't even show symptoms of having the infection.
+One of the frustrating things about chlamydia is that it is often asymptomatic.
+40 to 96 percent of chlamydia infections in both men and women show no symptoms at all, which is why transmission and reinfection are so common.
 That's why it's super important to get tested on a regular basis if you're sexually active.
 With testing, you'll have peace of mind that if you are carrying the bacteria, you can treat the infection quickly, and not spread it to your sexual partners.

 • Abnormal vaginal discharge.
 The discharge is often strong-smelling and may have a yellowish color.